UoB-COMSM0166/2025-group-21/README.md

 ### Green Software Foundation Patterns

-To support the sustainability of our game, we researched a range of Green Software Patterns, and selected three patterns that we felt were relevant to and impactfull on our design. (citation X) We evaluated their effectiveness against the Software Carbon Intensity (SCI) equation `SCI = (E * I) + M per R`.
+To support the sustainability of our game, we researched a range of Green Software Patterns, and selected three patterns that we felt were relevant to and impactful on our design.
+We evaluated their effectiveness against the Software Carbon Intensity (SCI) equation `SCI = (E * I) + M per R`.

 #### 1. Defer Offscreen Images